RonenNess/RPGUI/README.md

 ## License

-RPGUI is provided under the zlib-license, and is absolutely free for use for educational & commercial purposes.
+RPGUI is distributed under the zlib-license, and is absolutely free for use in any purpose (personal, educational, commercial, etc..).
 See LICENSE.txt for more info.

 ## Contact Me

 For issues / bugs use the Report Issue button.
 For anything else, feel free to contact me: ronenness@gmail.com.